celiaarsen/TSV-Filter/README.md

 This system is essentially a very simple relational datastream management system, made without using the streams and filters package in the java API.

-The system takes a tsv file as input, where the first line is header names,and the second line is data types.
+The system takes a tsv file as input, where the first line is header names, and the second line is data types.
 For example:

 ```
 Name \t Age \t Cell Phone \t Zip Code \n